 So does Turnitin detect plagiarism?

-No - Turnitin offers a tool that helps educators (and their students) make informed evaluations of student work rapidly and move on to the important task of discerning what their students need in the way of instruction, correction or judicial action.
+No - Turnitin offers a tool that helps educators (and their students) make informed evaluations of student work rapidly and move on to the important task of discerning what their students need in the way of instruction, correction, or judicial action.

-Turnitin Draft Coach is now enabled for UP System.
+Turnitin Draft Coach is now enabled for the UP System.
 Students, faculty, and staff can use this additional feature as a Google Docs add-on via their UP Mail account (up.edu.ph)

 What is Turnitin Draft Coach?

 Draft Coach provides the ability to use Turnitin's similarity tools in Google Docs to help users work towards the final draft of their assignment before submission.
-It provides instant feedback on citation errors and matches with the comprehensive database just like in Turnitin.
+It provides instant feedback on citation errors and matches with the comprehensive database, just like in Turnitin.

 Learn more in the Turnitin blog

+What if I can't access an article from Acta Medica Philippina archives?
 Email your college library at fbhmedlib.upm@up.edu.ph to help you retrieve the article you are looking for.

 The HINARI (Health InterNetwork Access to Research Initiative) programme, established by the World Health Organization (WHO) together with major publishers, enables developing countries to access one of the world’s largest collections of biomedical and health literature.